Ereddon/promuda/README.md

 ### Run your first code

-1. On your promuda board go to App
+1. On your promuda board menu, go to "App"
-2. It should shows your freshly written app name
+2. It should shows your freshly written app name in the list
 3. Select it --> Run
 4. Your applicaton will run automatically after the board turned ON
 5. To go back to Promuda menu, hold "A" button then press "RESET" button.